Blog

 There are some benefits of SCIG over IVIG [2]:

 Improved Quality of Life: Unlike IVIG, you can take SCIG on your own in your home.
 This significantly reduces visits to the clinic.
-The length of infusion also decreases with the infusion running about 1.5 hours whereas as a typical IVIG regimen may take up to 4 to 6 hours.
+The length of infusion also decreases with the infusion running about 1.5 hours, whereas a typical IVIG regimen may take up to 4 to 6 hours.
 Unlike IVIG, the frequent dosing schedule of SCIG helps your body maintain steady immunoglobulin levels.
 This reduces your risk of getting an infection and improves your overall health.
 The convenience of self-infusing over shorter periods of time and achieving consistent medication levels can greatly improve your quality of life.

 Lower Risk of Side Effects: SCIG is well tolerated and comes with a lower risk of side effects than IVIG.